TheImagingSource/tiscamera/examples/ROS/README.md

 # ROS Camera Interface
 The TIS Ros Camera interface is a simple interface between the TIS GStreamer modules and the ROS gscam plugin.
 It consists of two Python 3 scripts.
-`tis_rossarter.py` is the main program, `TIS.py` wraps the GStreamer sources, camera property handling and rosrun calls.
+`tis_rossarter` is the main program, `tiscamera.py` wraps the GStreamer sources, camera property handling and rosrun calls.

 ## ROS Installation